duoshock/UM-70/Assembly Guide.md

 Insert 4 pins connector to the back of the PCB.
 Align it with the marking, and then solder at the front side.

-**Be sure to solder correctly in this step, there will no access to the solder joints once the OLED screen is soldered on in the next step.**
+**Be sure to solder correctly in this step, there will no access to the solder joints once the OLED screen is in place.**

 <a href="images/OLEDScreen_A.jpg">
 <img src="images/OLEDScreen_A.jpg" width="400">